rcl-identity/docs/README.md

 ﻿# RCL Identity Docs

-The documentation for the RCL Identity applications.
+The documentation for the RCL Identity application.

 View it online at: https://identity.docs.rclapp.com